kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 	Merge multiple Transmissions into a single Transmission.
 The DataFrames of the individual Transmissions are concatenated using `pandas.concat <https://pandas.pydata.org/pandas-docs/version/0.24/user_guide/merging.html#concatenating-objects>`_ and History Traces are also merged.
 The History Trace of each indidual input Transmission is kept separately.

 	.. warning::
-		At the moment, if you create two separate data streams that originate from the same Transmission and then merge them at a later point, the History Trace of the individual data streams is not maintained.
+		At the moment, if you create two separate data streams that originate from the same Transmission and then merge them at a later point, the analysis log (History Trace) of the individual data streams are not maintained.
+See the information about data blocks in the :ref:`concept_Transmission`.

 	========== 	=================
 	Terminal		Description